codio-c5/C5-Development/.guides/content/Meetup--Block-Ciphers--5590.md

 1. Camellia
 1. AES

-Research each cipher on the Internet to answer the following questions.
+Research each cipher on the Internet to answer the following questions:
 - What is the key size?
 - What are its strengths?
 - Does it have any security vulnerabilities?
-- Does it have any down sides that make it less usable?
+- Does it have any downsides that make it less usable?

 |||guidance